-2019 Performance Highlights
+2020 Performance Highlights

-We delivered strong results in 2019.
-We performed well against all the financial goals we set for 2019 and exceeded three of the four financial measures used, in part, to determine the 2019 annual performance-based cash bonus paid to our NEOs.1
+Despite the challenges posed by the ongoing COVID-19 pandemic, we delivered exceptional results in 2020.
+We performed well against all the financial goals we set for 2020 and exceeded all of the four financial measures used, in part, to determine the 2020 annual performance-based cash bonus paid to our NEOs.1

 Our delivery of consistent and strong results over time is reflected in our compound annual total shareholder return over the last one-, three- and five-year periods, which outperformed the S&P 500 Index over the same periods.
-In 2019, for example, our share price rose 40%, outperforming the S&P 500 Index by 9% for this period.
-For more information, see "Equity-Based Long-Term Incentive Compensation" on page 71.
+In 2020, for example, our share price rose approximately 91%, outperforming the S&P 500 Index by 73% and making IDEXX the thirteenth best performing stock in the S&P 500 Index for this period.
+For more information, see "Equity-Based Long-Term Incentive Compensation" on page 73.

-1 Refer to Appendix A for a description and reconciliation of organic revenue growth and after-tax return on invested capital, excluding cash and investments (ROIC), to their most directly comparable financial measures under generally accepted accounting principles in the United States of America (GAAP).
+Refer to Appendix A for a description and reconciliation of organic revenue growth and ROIC, to their most directly comparable financial measures under GAAP.